 “As black people we are all united.
 We’re not just celebrating black people here, we’re also celebrating the community as a whole.”

-The money raised from the event will go directly to the Women with Wings organisation which helps women and mothers to start their own businesses despite not having English as their first language.
+The money raised from the event will go directly to the Women with Wings organisation which helps women and mothers to start their own businesses, whilst speaking English as a second language.

 Beatrice said: “To me, Black History Month celebrates all the achievements of all black people and those from the past who have paved the way for us so we can celebrate that we are a people.”